jellyb3e/f-test/README.md

 ## Dependencies

 The only dependency is `enable3d`.
 All other dependencies (three.js etc.), are installed with `enable3d`.

+edit for the sake of forking